CSCfi/csc-user-guide/docs/support/wn/training-new.md

 ## New guide for getting started with supercomputing at CSC, 19.7.2024

-We have written a new guide for
+We wrote a new guide for
 [getting started with supercomputing at CSC](../tutorials/hpc-quick.md).
 In it, we present our available HPC systems, interfaces and resources.
 The guide is useful for both total HPC beginners as well as more experienced users who are